DanielEichman/PRISM_Eichman/README.md

 None?
 I just followed the diagram.
 ###Datapath Test and Debug
 ![image](https://raw.githubusercontent.com/DanielEichman/PRISM_Eichman/master/50ns.JPG)

+There were a few commands that I missunderstood.
+For starters I thought that the registars would reset when Reset_L was high.
+I also did not implement aeqzero and alesszero correctly the frist time.
 ###Discussion of Testbench Operation
+####50ns
+Currently at 50ns the testbench matches perfectly with the provided testbench.
+All signal progressions from 0ns to 50ns also match perfectly.
 ##Reverse Engineering
 ###Simulation analysis
 ###PRISM program listing with memory locations for each instruction